selenp/EShop/README.md

 * Copy and paste the code in the attached file named "eshop.sql".

 2.spring.xml Configuration
+* You can find it under the WebContent/WEB-INF/lib/spring.xml.
+* You can edit the configuration start with the comment:<!--配置数据源 -->

 ## To test the application
 Visit the home page at: http://localhost:8080/EShop/.